What textbooks do I need for classes?

 What if I need the book today?

-Your campus librarian can also call the Highland Campus library and the book will be held for you to pick up at Highland.
+Your campus library can also call the Highland Campus library and the book will be held for you to pick up at Highland.

 How many textbooks can I check out and for how long?